hwaterke/inab/README.md

   * Generic tags for transactions
 * Production build, make scripts.
 Build inab:api for the api only
 * Aggregate stats per budget category
-* Use bootstrap via npm
+* Use bootstrap via npm (css only, avoid javascript by using reactstrap)
 * Fix onBlur on the inputs in the budget table
 * Fix the select with add new value
 * Add Time in addition to date for transactions?